-Cacti store moisture in their stems and use their spines as a defense against the burning hot sun rays.
-They are low-maintenance plants for the home with a ton of character and a vast array of forms.
+Cacti store moisture in their stems and use their spines as a defense against the burning-hot sun.
+They are low-maintenance plants for the home, with a ton of character and a wide range of forms.
 Cacti are relatively maintenance-free except for infrequent watering and annual feeding.
 Many gardeners ask, "Should I repot my cactus?"
 They do not need repotting often, but occasionally for soil replenishment and when the plant outgrows its current pot.
 When to repot a cactus depends on the plant and its condition.

 Tools for Repotting